 - The testator did not have the mental capacity required to create a will.
 The testator must be of sound mind at the time the will is signed.
 This means they must comprehend what they are signing, what it means, and who will inherit under the will.
 They also must have a basic understanding of what they own but are not required to know all the details (for example, they would need to know they own stock in Apple and its rough value, but do not need to understand the exact value to the penny).
 It is possible for a testator to have a mental illness or even have some level of dementia and still understand what is being signed and what it means.
 Medical records and testimony are used to prove capacity.

 - Mistake.
 If the testator made a mistake in signing the will, it can be found to be invalid.
 For example, if two different wills are drafted with different provisions and the testator signs the wrong one, it may be invalid.
 This would be proven using testimony and evidence such as emails and attorney’s notes.

 - Revocation.
-If the testator drafted another will after the one that is being probated, the first will can be found to be invalid.
+If the testator drafted another will after the one that is being probated, or in some other way revoked the prior will (by tearing it up, crossing it out, burning it, etc.), the first will can be found to be invalid.
 This is proven by submitting the most recent will and having it validated.

 Since these are the only reasons a will can be invalidated, it can be challenging to contest a will.
 Believing you did not get what you were entitled to or that the way the testator distributed things is unfair is simply not enough to contest the will.
 Before getting involved in a will contest, it is important to talk with an experienced attorney who can evaluate the will and the situation and offer an opinion as to whether there is real evidence for getting the will thrown out.